Govindaswamy Chinnadurai, Ph.D.

 Ph.D. in Molecular Biology, University of Texas, Dallas, 1974

-Adenovirus E1A has been extensively studied as a model dominant viral oncogene.
-Studies
+Regulation of oncogenic conversion of epithelial cells by Adenovirus E1A.
+E1A has been extensively studied as a model dominant viral oncogene.
+Studies on

 of small DNA tumor viruses promote cell proliferation by subverting the cell cycle.